Escape of a Sticky Particle

+where the subscript `$u$' denotes re-derivation of Eq. (\ref{eq:var}) according to a uniform distribution of the initial position.
 As a consequence, one can infer $K=k_a/k_d$ by measuring the mean in Eq. (\ref{eq:mean}), and then extract $k_a$ and $k_d$ from the measured variance.
 In Fig. \ref{fig:Error}, we plot $\operatorname{Var}\{\mathcal{T}_u\}$ vs $K$ for three different values of $k_d$.
-The subscript `$u$' denotes re-derivation of Eqs. (\ref{eq:mean}) and (\ref{eq:var}) according to a uniform distribution of the initial position.
-It can be appreciated that, for a wide range of $K$ values, the variance varies considerably with different values of $k_d$, thus allowing its inference.
+It can be appreciated that, for a wide range of $K$ values, the variance changes considerably with different values of $k_d$, thus allowing its inference.
 The inset demonstrates an application of this inference scheme on simulated data.

 \textit{Simulating an adsorbing boundary.}---When thinking of an adsorbing boundary, one usually imagines a surface layer of width $\epsilon \ll 1$, from which the particle is adsorbed with rate $k_a/\epsilon$.
 A standard Monte Carlo simulation would thus implement such an adsorption event, wait for a random time, and then re-inject the particle into a distanced point in the bulk to resume diffusion.
 However, this basic scheme misses multiple adsorption events that may occur between the first desorption moment and the escape from the layer of width $\epsilon$.
 Indeed, the fractal self-similar character of Brownian motion implies that a Brownian path released on a smooth boundary bounces on this boundary infinitely many times before escaping, and accurate modeling of this dynamics would require extremely small simulation time steps.
-If the waiting time in the adsorbed state was comparable to the time step, such missed multiple adsorptions would not matter.
+If the waiting time in the adsorbed state was comparable to the simulation time step, such missed multiple adsorptions would not matter.
 However, in many applications, these waiting times are macroscopically large, and omission of even a single adsorption event can result in considerable errors.